Cjkjvfnby/project_template/README.md

 [Install](https://cookiecutter.readthedocs.io/en/latest/installation.html) Python and Cookiecutter.

-Execute command where you want to start a project.
+Execute command where you want to start a project, it will create top level directory.
 ```
 cookiecutter https://github.com/Cjkjvfnby/project_template
 ```